MoeHH/PSTAR/README.md

 # Citation

-This work was submitted to the *AI* (MDPI) Special Issue Integrating Large Language Models into Robotic Autonomy (https://www.mdpi.com/journal/ai/special_issues/26397176N2) and is under review.
+This work was submitted to the *AI* (MDPI) Special Issue, Integrating Large Language Models into Robotic Autonomy (https://www.mdpi.com/journal/ai/special_issues/26397176N2) and is under review.

 # PSTAR A Unified One-Shot Autoregressive Model for Path Planning